 Squash are heavy feeders that benefit from lots of organic matter in the soil and fertilizers designed especially for garden vegetables.
 A plant food with added calcium feeds your squash and helps protect against a disease called blossom end rot.
 Feed your squash plants when they first start to bloom, and again when the fruits appear.

-Watering squash plants is very important, especially once tiny squash form.
+Watering squash plants is very important, especially once tiny squash fruits form.
 Make sure they get at least 1 inch of water per week from rainfall or from you.
 Water early in the morning, and avoid overhead watering.
 Keep leaves as dry as possible to help prevent garden fungal diseases.
-If common diseases such as powdery and downy mildew strike, treat with an effective, time-proven fungicide, such as Daconil® fungicide, which can be used on squash right up to the day of harvest.
+If common diseases such as powdery and downy mildew strike, treat with an effective, time-proven fungicide.
+With Daconil® fungicide, you can treat squash right up to the day of harvest.

 Squash have long taproots, but the rest of their roots are shallow.1 A 3- to 4-inch layer of organic mulch, such as compost, helps retain soil moisture, protect shallow roots, and keep dirt and water from splashing up.
 It also cuts down on weeds, which compete with squash for water and nutrients.
 So that means less weeding for you, too.